 A secured borrowing typically takes 4-6 weeks to set up.
 This is a loan secured against your property, so be aware, that if you fail to make the monthly payments your home could be repossessed.
-A secured loan charge is recorded at the land registry and effectively sits behind your mortgage lender.
+A loan charge is recorded at the land registry and effectively sits behind your mortgage lender.

 Does a loan affect remortgaging?

 It may do, so you should seek advice in this area with a mortgage & loan broker, who can advise on a re-mortgage or secured borrowing option.
 It could cause an issue if you plan to remortgage and consolidate the secured loan in the future where the overall secured borrowing is more than 4.5x your income.